Media Research Center: Research on entertainment

-MRC sponsors MRCTV (formerly Eyeblast), a conservative-leaning YouTube-like video-hosting site.

-CBS crime drama Cold Case

 The CBS crime drama Cold Case has been twice criticized by the CMI for alleged anti-Christian prejudice in two episodes.
 In May 2008, CMI released another report, one that claimed a moral decline in "Dear Abby" columns.
 The CMI website remained online through the end of 2010, before it was folded in the Media Research Center website in 2011.
 In November 2014, the MRC renamed the institute MRC Culture.

+Others

+MRC sponsors MRCTV (formerly Eyeblast), a conservative-leaning YouTube-like video-hosting site.

+In 2018, the MRC started a new project in the Culture Department to monitor online censorship of conservatives called MRC TechWatch.

-Brent Bozell ghostwriting scandal
+Brent Bozell ghostwriting

 In February 2014, former employees of the Media Research Center alleged that the center's founder L. Brent Bozell III does not write his own columns or books and instead has used a ghostwriter, Tim Graham, for years.

 "Employees at the MRC were never under any illusion that Bozell had been writing his own copy.
-'It’s an open secret at the office that Graham writes Bozell’s columns, and has done so for years,' said one former employee.
-In fact, a former MRC employee went so far as to tell The Daily Beast, 'I know for a fact that Bozell didn’t even read any of the drafts of his latest book until after it had been sent to the publishers,' The Daily Beast reported."
+'It's an open secret at the office that Graham writes Bozell's columns, and has done so for years,' said one former employee.
+In fact, a former MRC employee went so far as to tell The Daily Beast, 'I know for a fact that Bozell didn't even read any of the drafts of his latest book until after it had been sent to the publishers,' The Daily Beast reported."

-One newspaper, the Quad-City Times in Davenport, Iowa dropped Bozell's column as a result, saying, "Bozell may have been comfortable representing others' work as his own.
+One newspaper, the Quad-City Times in Davenport, Iowa, dropped Bozell's column as a result, saying, "Bozell may have been comfortable representing others' work as his own.
 We're not.
 The latest disclosure convinces us Bozell has no place on our print or web pages."